 Once your goals have been set, it’s a good idea to future-pace the outcome you will now be working towards.
 Do this by closing your eyes and seeing yourself as having already achieved your goal at some point in the future.
 Now, gradually pace yourself back toward the present — envisioning all the steps you took that helped you to attain this goal.

 Calm Your Mind and Relax Your Body

 You have now set your goals, and are ready to begin submerging yourself into that ideal learning state that will enhance your learning experience.

 The first step is to learn to relax your body and mind.
-You will find it difficult to achieve your ideal learning state if your body is stressed or over stimulated with thoughts and unresourceful emotions.
+You will find it difficult to achieve your ideal learning state if your body is stressed or overstimulated with thoughts and unresourceful emotions.

 Your best strategy is to take the time to calm your mind and body before undertaking the learning process.
-Do this by playing some calming background music while you sit or lie down quietly — breathing deeply and bathing yourself within this moment of relaxation.
+Do this by playing some calming background music while you sit or lie down quietly — breathing deeply and bathing yourself in this moment of relaxation.
 Move through this process for about 5-minutes before putting yourself into an ideal learning state.

 Create an Ideal Learning State